sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: <!-- TODO ->

 Effect: Until the end of your next turn, your Strength attribute is increased by 100.
 If your Fortitude attribute is lower than 40, your Strength attribute is permanently reduced by 5 at the end of this effect.

-### Crocodile Jaw Gu
-*Rank 1 Carver*

-Cost: 40 portions

-Range: Self

-Health: 9

-Food: 1 kg crushed crocodile teeth (1 primeval stone)

-Keywords: [**Dao**]

-Effect: Your jaw muscles are permanently infused with the strength of a crocodile.
-Whenever you make an unarmed attack, you gain the following option:

-**Bite:** You viciously bite the target.
-Roll a **Close Combat** skill test.
-On a hit, deal 2 rending damage, +1 damage for every 10 points you have in Strength.
-The target gains a number of stacks of *bleeding* equal to 20% of the damage dealt to their hit points, rounded down (minimum 1).

 ### Exert Strength Gu
 *Rank 2 Catalyst*